 Managers and team leaders often need to juggle a hectic workload.
 Employers ask this question to discover how you handle your responsibilities and how you utilise your team.

 Explain how delegation makes you more productive as a manager and how you use the time it frees up.
-Describe how you delegate according to team members' strengths and how you use your organisational skills to ensure tasks are distributed evenly among team members, ensuring fairness and efficiency.
-Back up this response with an example of a time where you successfully delegated tasks to team members.
+Describe how you delegate according to each team member's strengths and use your organisational skills to ensure tasks are distributed evenly, ensuring fairness and efficiency.
+Back up this response with an example of when you successfully delegated tasks to team members.

 Other frequently asked management interview questions

-- What has been your biggest success as a manager?
+• What has been your most significant success as a manager?

-- Give an example of a time you supported a member of your team who was struggling.
+• Give an example of a time you supported a struggling member of your team.

-- Tell me about a time when you led by example.
+• Tell us about a time when you led by example.

-- If you were offered the job, what is the first thing you would change/what is the first strategy you'd put in place?
+• If you were offered the job, what is the first thing you would change/what strategy would you put in place?

 Interview preparation for managers

-With any interview, especially for a management position, preparation is essential.
+Preparation is essential for any interview, especially for a management position.

-Employers will be able to easily spot a candidate who hasn't done sufficient interview preparation, and if you haven't, it's unlikely you'll be considered for the position.
+Employers can easily spot a candidate who hasn't done sufficient interview preparation, and if you haven't, it's unlikely you'll be considered for the position.
 Learn how to avoid the top 5 job interview mistakes.

 Setting aside time to read up on the company and focus on giving a good first impression will pay off in the long run.
 Get more interview tips and discover what questions to ask at an interview.